petersieg/wii_homebrew/README.md

 Use the pkg installer to install devkitPro pacman (dkp-pacman) - see: https://devkitpro.org/wiki/Getting_Started

-In terminal: sudo dkp-pacman -S wii-dev to install the tools and libraries you wish to develop for.
+In terminal: sudo dkp-pacman -S wii-dev to install the tools and libraries you wish to develop for (will be installed to /opt/devkitpro/*).

 Groups currently available are :-